5 Common Symptoms of Mesothelioma

 What is Mesothelioma?

-Pain - People with mesothelioma will invariably suffer pain at some point.
-This depends on which type of mesothelioma you have.
-With pleural mesothelioma the pain will be in the chest, side or back, whereas with peritoneal mesothelioma, the pain will be around the abdomen.
-Towards the end, the level of pain you suffer can become very severe and require extremely strong painkillers, usually morphine.
+Mesothelioma leaves people in a lot of pain, but where the pain strikes will depend on which type of mesothelioma is present.
+With pleural mesothelioma the pain will be in the chest, side or back.
+With peritoneal mesothelioma, the pain will be around the abdomen.
+As the illness worsens, the level of pain can become very severe, which will likely require extremely strong painkillers.

 How to Diagnose Mesothelioma

-If you know you’ve been exposed to asbestos in the past and notice any of the symptoms listed above, then you need to speak to your GP as soon as possible, so further investigations can be carried out.
+If you know you’ve been exposed to asbestos in the past and recognise any of the symptoms listed above, we advise that you get in touch with your GP as soon as possible and mention your past exposure to asbestos along with your symptoms.

 Monday to Friday 8:30am-7:00pm